M2-branes, Higher Form Symmetries and 1-Gerbes: Introduction and summary

 Recently, there has been a growing interest in exploring the potential applications of HFS to various gauge and gravitational theories.
 See for example in the context of Supergravity {\cite{Zhang:2023wai}, string theory \cite{Bhardwaj:2023kri}, \cite{Heckman:2024obe}, F-theory \cite{Cvetic:2021sxm} and M-theory \cite{Albertini:2020mdx} among others.
 The potential applications of the study of the HFS have yet to be fully realized, with the possibility of further applications emerging.

 The present paper focuses on M-theory, adopting the M2-brane as the fundamental object of study.
 We search for topological effects related to HFS without introducing Supergravity dynamics.
 Consequently, our analysis only considers the cases of $C_{[3]}=0$ or a local 3-form $C_{[3]} $ flat connection.
-In any of these two cases there is no effect in the equations of motion of the M2-brane.
-Its topological effects in this context are going to be captured by the gauge background fields.
-The topological effects arise from the monodromy induced by the embedding maps from the worldvolume to the target space and by the topological structure of the gauge fields.
-Our results indicate that the cancellation of the mixed t'~Hooft anomaly due to the gauging of the M2-brane HFS in the presence of background fields, is a direct consequence of the coexistence of two gerbe structures on the M2-brane worldvolume that can be understood as induced by the pullback of transgression form of a flat $C_{[3]}$ acting on the compactified sector of the target space considered: \begin{itemize} \item[i)] a flat $\mathcal{G}_1^{\nabla_c}$-gerbe, classified by the torsion subgroup (and encoded by discrete holonomies/Wilson surfaces); \item[ii)] a non-flat (twisted) $\mathcal{G}_1^{\nabla}$-gerbe whose connective data induces the worldvolume flux-quantization condition. \end{itemize} Together, these structures break the continuous U(1) symmetries of the M2-brane into discrete subgroups and lead to an interesting physical implication, namely a modification of the spectral properties for specific compact sectors of the target space.
+In any of these two cases the $C_3$ does not introduce any effect in the equations of motion of the M2-brane.
+The topological effects on the M2-brane are going to be captured by the gauge background fields.
+Our results indicate that the cancellation of the mixed t'~Hooft anomaly due to the gauging of the M2-brane HFS in the presence of background fields, is a direct consequence of the coexistence of two gerbe structures on the M2-brane worldvolume.
+In the case in which $C_{[3]}$ is a flat connection, the background fields can be understood as induced by the pullback of a transgression form of $C_{[3]}$ acting on the compactified sector of the target space.
+In the formulation discussed in section 3.2 the relevant geometrical objects characterizing the theory are, \begin{itemize} \item[i)] a on-shell flat $\mathcal{G}_1^{\nabla_c}$-gerbe \footnote{A n-gerbe is denoted $\mathcal{G}_n$-gerbe and a n-gerbe with with connection $\mathcal{G}_{1}^{\nabla}$-gerbe.
+The $\nabla$ represents the connection data in terms of the local forms $\nabla= \{A_{n+1}, A_n,A_{n-1}, \cdots \}$.
+For the particular case, when the connection is flat we use $\mathcal{G}_{n}^{\nabla_c}$-gerbe where c denotes close.}, classified by the torsion subgroup (and encoded by discrete holonomies/Wilson surfaces); \item[ii)] a non-flat (twisted) $\mathcal{G}_1^{\nabla}$-gerbe whose connective data induces the worldvolume flux-quantization condition. \end{itemize} Together, these structures break the continuous U(1) symmetries of the M2-brane into discrete subgroups and lead to an interesting physical implication, namely a modification of the spectral properties for specific compact sectors of the target space.